AlbertoDiGirolamo/course-asmd23-04-adv-prg-patterns/README.md

 ## Scala List Implementatio

 This implementation is realized using Scala List operation.
 In this case the opaque alias Sequence[A] consider the List[A] type.

+## Test

+The purpose is to test Cons/Nil and Scala List Implementations.
+Inside SequenceCheck file was written a definition where is implemented a set of ScalaCheck tests.
+These is useful for testing both implementations.

+Each test is develop for check an axioms

+Generator of mapper/sequence/predicate/operator have been added at the beginning